EDUCBA Logo

 • A set of standards to which all Structured Query Languages conform.

-• This also becomes easy to understand and write new command over time.
+• This also becomes easy to understand and write new commands over time.

-• Thus, DDL, DML, DCL, and DQL bring uniformity at the very elementary level of all the structured query languages out there.
+• Thus, DDL, DML, DCL, and DQL bring uniformity at the elementary level of all the structured query languages.

 Conclusion